 Under T.C.A. § 67-4-1403, revenue received by the county from the tax must be used for tourism purposes.
 However, revenue from a tax levied before July 1, 2021, may continue to be used in the same manner described in the private act or resolution.
 Counties are not authorized to change the use of revenue of a preexisting tax except for tourism purposes.
 See Title 67, Chapter 4, Part 14 of the Tennessee Code Annotated.

 Short-Term Rentals —Short-term rentals are residential dwellings that are rented wholly or partially for a fee for less than 30 continuous days but do not include a hotel defined in T.C.A. § 68-14-302 or a bed and breakfast as defined in T.C.A. § 68-14-502.
 See T.C.A. § 67-4-1501(5).

 Title 7, Chapter 4 and Title 67, Chapter 4 of the Tennessee Code Annotated define a short-term rental marketplace as a person or entity, (excluding vacation lodging services), that provides a platform for compensation, between a third-party who offers to rent a short-term rental to an occupant.
 Examples of short-term rental marketplaces are Airbnb and VRBO.
 Vacation lodging services are engaged in the business of providing management, marketing, booking, and rental or short-term rental units.

-Beginning January 1, 2021, occupancy taxes on short-term rental units secured through a short-term rental marketplace such as Airbnb or VRBO must be collected and remitted by the short-term rental marketplace to the department of revenue for distrubution to the local government levying the tax, in accordance with Title 67, Chapter 4, Part 33, of the Tennessee Code Annotated.
+Hotel/motel taxes on short-term rental units secured through a short-term rental marketplace must be collected and remitted by the short-term rental marketplace to the department of revenue for distribution to the local government levying the tax, in accordance with Title 67, Chapter 4, Part 33, of the Tennessee Code Annotated.
 Vacation lodging services are not responsible for collecting and remitting hotel/motel taxes.